 Non-timber external door materials tend to be more expensive, but they offer the benefit of dimensional stability.

-Security for External Doors
+Keeping Homes Safe: Security in External Doors

 External doors are the interface between the inside and outside worlds.
 They have to perform two distinct and contradictory functions: they have to be easy to get through for residents and guests but secure against unwanted visitors.